-From seamless curves to modern angles, Pella of Jackson provides you a nearly endless amount of design choices to make a personalized look.
+From smooth curves to modern angles, Pella of Jackson provides you a nearly unending amount of design options to create a personalized look.
 Specialty window styles add uniqueness and elegance to your home.
 Also, they feature unique hardware inspired by fine homes around the globe.

-Specialty windows in the Pella® Architect Series® ReserveTM line are available in a number of exterior colors and wood finishes with a variety of grille patterns for Jackson-area homeowners.
+Specialty windows in the Pella® Architect Series® ReserveTM line are available in a variety of exterior colors and wood finishes with various grille patterns for Jackson-area homeowners.

 Specialty Casement Windows